LLA-panic/panic-button/README.md

 4. A user can skip a recording, stop it, loop it, and change volume.

-5. A user can add an emergency contact number that will be called when a long time passes with the user experiencing a panic attack. this amount of time can be changed.
+5. A user can add an emergency contact number that will be called when a long time passes with the user experiencing a panic attack.
+This amount of time can be changed.

-6. A user can change between light and dark mode. for more customization, the app could offer the user a palette of colors to choose from. soft calming colors that we could look up like blue, etc. and when we change it to dark mode.

-7. A user can track when they’ve activated the panic button, and it shows the length of attacks, gives statistics on any patterns, or improvements. (storing their data and displaying it in a graphs page.) the user can share those numbers to their therapist, parents or loved ones.
+6. A user can track when they’ve activated the panic button, and it shows the length of attacks, gives statistics on any patterns, or improvements. (storing their data and displaying it in a graphs page.)
+The user can share those numbers to their therapist, parents or loved ones.

-8. The app would send daily notifications with comforting quotes, and the user can star and save that quote to a page so that the user can take a look at it for comfort. the user can always use it to add positive experiences they have had, so that its a daily reminder of good times or things going right in life. the user can write like a journal of their positive experiences where they can read upon for comfort!
+7. The app would send daily notifications with comforting quotes, and the user can star and save that quote to a page so that the user can take a look at it for comfort.
+The user can always use it to add positive experiences they have had, so that its a daily reminder of good times or things going right in life. the user can write like a journal of their positive experiences where they can read upon for comfort!

 ### Team